dabrze/tetrahedron/www/help.md

 ![Cross-sections](img/crosssection.png)

 The indicated cross-sections are of particular interest in the context of analyzing classification measures for class imbalance problems.
-Traversing the tetrahedron alongside the vertical axis (up-down in Fig.~\ref{fig:cross-sections-skeleton}) corresponds to changing the proportions between sums $\mathit{TP}+\mathit{FN} = P$ and $\mathit{FP}+\mathit{TN} = N$.
+Traversing the tetrahedron alongside the vertical axis (up-down in the above figure) corresponds to changing the proportions between sums $\mathit{TP}+\mathit{FN} = P$ and $\mathit{FP}+\mathit{TN} = N$.
 This has an important implication, because these two values specify the probability distribution of the actual classes.
 If  $P = N$, then a situation of balanced classes is reproduced; otherwise the classes are imbalanced.

 How a measure behaves for a particular class proportion may be visualized by producing a cross-section of the tetrahedron with a horizontal plane that cuts its vertical height.
 The above figure shows two cross-sections, one at $P/n = 1/2$ (class balance, middle plot) and one at $P/n = 1/6$ (positive class as the minority class, right plot).
 It is worth noting that the proportion of the rectangle's side lengths follows that of $P$ (the horizontal side) and $N$ (the vertical side).